Kenitra Rabat-sale-kenitra, Morocco Travel Guide

 For typical tourist activities in Kenitra and other major Moroccan cities, no special permits are generally needed.
 The process is usually efficient and straightforward for most visitors.

 The official currency of Morocco is the Moroccan Dirham (MAD).
 Exchange rates fluctuate; such as, 1 EUR might be approximately 10.7 MAD, and 1 USD around 10 MAD.
-Always confirm the latest exchange rates before your trip and while you're on it.
+Always verify the latest exchange rates before your trip and while you're on it.

 Essential for local markets, street food, and small taxis.